porter-rachel/porter-rachel.github.io/_pages/teaching.md

 [[Syllabus]](/assets/pdf/porter_cv.pdf) [[Sample Slides]](/assets/pdf/porter_cv.pdf)

 **POLI 100: Introduction to American Politics** (Spring 2019) \
+In order to fully understand our complicated and contentious political climate and events, it is necessary to understand how the American political system works.
+We will work toward that understanding together by exploring the system from two angles: institutions, or the structure of the United States government; and behavior, or the actions and motivations of political actors, both politicians and the general public.
+We will discuss what problems the government and political system seek to solve and why they sometimes succeed and sometimes fail to solve those problems.
 [[Syllabus]](/assets/pdf/POLI100_Syllabus.pdf) [[Sample Slides - The Constitution]](/assets/pdf/01_22.pdf) [[Sample Slides - The Bureaucracy]](/assets/pdf/02_28.pdf)